JetBrains/kotlin-web-site/pages/docs/reference/classes.md

 If the derived class has a primary constructor, the base class can (and must) be initialized right there, using the parameters of the primary constructor.

-If the class has no primary constructor, then each secondary constructor has to initialize the base type using the *super*{: .keyword } keyword, or to delegate to another constructor which does that.
+If the derived class has no primary constructor, then each secondary constructor has to initialize the base type using the *super*{: .keyword } keyword, or to delegate to another constructor which does that.
 Note that in this case different secondary constructors can call different constructors of the base type: